keanlouis30/EaselyBot/WARP.md

 ## Project Overview

-EaselyBot is a Facebook Messenger webhook service that helps students manage their Canvas LMS assignments.
+EaselyBot is a Facebook Messenger webhook service that helps students manage their Canvas Learning Management System (LMS) assignments.
 It integrates with Facebook Messenger for user interaction and Canvas API for assignment synchronization.
+The bot lets students view their course assignments, add tasks, and receive reminders through a conversational interface.

 ## Common Development Commands